SAP-samples/analytics-cloud-datasphere-community-content/README.md

 ## Download and Installation
 Content is organised in projects.
 Each project has one folder on this GitHub which is self-contained:
-It contains the Content packages and CSN files for download.
+It contains the Content packages and/or CSN files for download.
 It contains a detailed description of the content and how to install it.
 It may also point to additional sources of information if available such as a blog.
 It may contain additional assets such as sample data files.